SuhyunKimm/Milestone1_Group001/Software Design Document.md

 | Use Case Name  | Create visualization|
 | Actors         | System |
 | Description    |The system display visualization such as bar chart or pie chart according to the user’s criteria|
 Flow of Events | 1.
-The system retrieves the criteria and processes the data.
-2.Base on user’s selection, the system selects the appropriate visualization eg: bar chart or pie chart.
-3. The system generates and displays the visualization.|
+The system retrieves the criteria and processes the data.<br/>2.
+Base on user’s selection, the system selects the appropriate visualization eg: bar chart or pie chart.<br/>3.
+The system generates and displays the visualization.|
 | Alternate Flow | If no food matches the criteria, an error message will be displayed.|
 ## 3. Software Design and System Components